 Claude and ChatGPT both work well with PaidSync.
 Claude tends to be stronger at analyzing large datasets and asking clarifying questions before acting.
 ChatGPT has broader adoption and a familiar interface.
 The same PaidSync MCP server URL works with both, so you can try each and use whichever fits your workflow.

-PaidSync offers a free plan with 15 tool calls per month.
+PaidSync offers a free plan with 15 tasks per month.
 That is enough to test all five tasks in this article.
-Paid plans start at $49/month for 150 calls.
+Paid plans start at $99/month on Pro for 600 tasks, with options up to 4,000 tasks at $199.
 No credit card required to start.